Deewiant/libsnsf9x/README.txt

 SNSF playing library based on the Snes9x emulator.

-Essentially snsf9x 0.04.10, stripped down and modified to compile on Linux.
+Essentially snsf9x 0.04.10, stripped down and modified to compile on Linux, and with a few fixes for undefined behaviour and such.

 Old snsf9x changelog: